FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 A few substructures of note:

 - `GEDC` identifies the specification that this document conforms to.
+    It is recommended that `GEDC` be the first substructure of the header.
 - `SCHMA` gives the meaning of extension tags; see [Extensions](#extensions) for more.
 - `SOUR` describes the originating software.
     - `CORP` describes the corporation creating the software.